Curling Pilipinas: World Curling member

-Curling Pilipinas has an immediate goal to qualify athletes for the 2026 Winter Olympics.
+Curling Pilipinas had an immediate goal to qualify athletes for the 2026 Winter Olympics.
 No curler has ever represented the Philippines at the Winter Olympics.
 They were able to send a men's and women's team at the 2023 edition of the Pan Continental Curling Championships for their first international tournament following Kazakhstan's withdrawal.
 Philippines finished second behind China in Division B, with the latter earning a promotion.

 The Philippines also made their debut at the World Senior Curling Championships in the 2024 edition.
 The men's team were able to attain a promotion from Division B to A in the 2024 Pan Continental Curling Championships.

 The country sent a men's and women's team and a mixed doubles pair for the 2025 Asian Winter Games.
 The men's team won the Philippines' and Southeast Asia's first ever gold medal in the continental games.
 The federation has grown to having 100 officials by this time.
+Later in 2025, the women's team competed in 2025 Pan Continental Curling Championships B-division and won gold.

-The Philippines men's team is attempting to qualify for the 2026 Winter Olympics having secured a berth in the 2025 Olympic Qualification Event (OQE).
-They qualified for the OQE by finishing as the best team in the 2025 Pre-Olympic Qualification Event.
+The Philippines' campaign to qualify for the 2026 Winter Olympics formally began in the 2025 Pre-Olympic Qualification Event.
+They qualified for the 2025 Olympic Qualification Event (OQE) by finishing as the best team in the qualifier.
+The team however failed to finish among the top two teams in the OQE ending their Olympic bid.

-The men's team will also attempt to qualify for the 2026 World Senior Curling Championships via the 2025 Pan Continental Curling Championships.
+The Philippine senior women's team made their inaugural appearance at the World Senior Curling Championships in 2026, joining the senior men's team for their third.
+Prior to this tournament, the senior men's team had not yet won a game in the round robin.
+This year marked a turning point for both teams who achieved notable performances.
+The senior women's team made a commendable debut and clinched their first win, while the senior men's team also won their first game, effectively breaking their dry spell.

+World Rankings

+The 2025-26 season concluded with improved World Curling Federation (WCF) rankings for the different Philippine teams.
+All teams increased their world rank positions, and notably, the men’s team jumped 19 spots.